Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 > ** Note **
 >
-> Only put templates, groups, etc into this zone.
+> Only put templates, groups, etc. into this zone.
 DO NOT add checkable objects such as
 > hosts or services here.
 If they are checked by all instances globally, this will lead
 > into duplicated check results and unclear state history.
 Not easy to troubleshoot too -
 > you have been warned.